 When checked, InfoWater Pro determines the design flow (or the maximum flow available) from each junction node being simulated such that pressure within the Critical Node Searching Range does not drop below the minimum design pressure specified.

 % of Max Static Pressure

 When checked, InfoWater Pro determines the design flow (or the maximum flow available) from each junction node being simulated such that pressure within the Critical Node Searching Range does not drop below the percent of the maximum static pressure specified.

 This is the convergence criterion used to signal that a solution has been found to the nonlinear fire flow equations.
 Trials end when the sum of all flow changes divided by the sum of all link flows is less than this number.

 Maximum number of trials used to solve the nonlinear fire flow equations.
 Suggested value is 40.

 Critical Node Searching Range

 Used to specify which nodes will be evaluated for minimum pressures during the fireflow simulation.
-Choose between Fire Nodes, Entire Network and Domain.
+Choose one option from the following: Fire Nodes, Entire Network, and Domain.

 The Domain option will be available only when a domain has already been created.